 Using Twilio for Alarm Notifications

-As an alternative to voice modems, VTScada supports the Twilio messaging system, enabling you to send spoken alarm notifications to operator's phones.
+VTScada supports the Twilio messaging system, enabling you to send spoken or text alarm notifications to operator's phones.
 At least one of your VTScada servers must have an Internet connection.
 VTScada supports signature validation of incoming HTTP requests from Twilio as described in Twilio.com's documentation.

 VTScada must be able to receive status notifications directly from Twilio using the HTTPS protocol.
 Therefore, Twilio is an option only for sites that are able to allow Twilio to post HTTPS requests to the VTScada Thin Client Server with a fixed IP address or domain.
 (Connections are made in both directions.)